Stuart Forster heads to Slovenia’s second city and provides an overview of things to do in Maribor.

-With a glint in his eye my guide describes how the brave young shoemaker disguised himself, slipped out of the city and opened the sluice gates.
+With a glint in his eye, my guide describes how the brave young shoemaker disguised himself, slipped out of the city and opened the sluice gates.
 Water flooded into the moats.
-Many of the besieging army were drowned.
+Many members of the besieging army drowned.
 The siege was lifted.

 The riverside Lent district

-Towers and walls that were long ago part of the city’s defences continues to stand by the riverbank.
+Towers and walls that were long ago part of the city’s defences continue to stand by the riverbank.

 Lent is the site of several of Maribor’s oldest buildings, including one of Central Europe’s oldest synagogues.
 I’ll decide to return tomorrow for a waterfront stroll.